mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 The batch job is divided in Process and On Complete stages.

 1. The integration is triggered by scheduler to Workday instance.
 New or modified workers are passed to the batch as input.
 Workers without at least one e-mail address assigned are filtered.
-2. In the batch the employee is fetched from SAP by the e-mail and mapped to SAP input data structure.
+2. In the batch, the employee is fetched from SAP by the email and mapped to SAP input data structure.
 3. Afterwards every employee is sent to destination instance - to SAP where it is asynchronously updated or created.
 <!-- Use Case (end) -->